a5221985/tutorials/Networks/networking_fundamentals_hands_on_training_for_beginners.md

 	1. Layer-2 device - switch
 		1. Each port is a separate collision domain
 	2. Broadcast domain is still single (?)
+4. VLAN
+	1. It is used to segregate broadcast domains

 ### How Switch Works ###